Good Spring Baptist Church and Cemetery: History

 Many of the charter members of this old church were descendants and-or the living existence of the pioneer Baptists who settled Green County and associated with the Brush Creek Church and settlement.
 Elder William Skaggs married first Lindsey Meredith, a daughter of Joseph Meredith, Sr., who was traveling from Green County.
 Joseph was the father of Thomas Meredith, a charter member of Good Spring Church.
 The Sanders family also came from Brush Creek area of Green County at an early date.
 The Blairs came to Edmonson County from the Cumberland River area of Tennessee.

 Good Spring Church was a flourishing and a prosperous church until the Government ambushed the establishment of Mammoth Cave National Park.
 The church property was acquired by the National Park Service and the church dissolved.
-The building is currently still standing and each year descendants of the pioneers who worshipped their return for their yearly home-coming and dinner on the grounds of what used to be.
+The building is currently still standing and each year descendants of the pioneers who worshipped there return for their yearly home-coming and dinner on the grounds of what used to be.

 Good Spring Church had the largest membership of any church in the Green River Association from 1896 to 1900.

-In the times of 1842, it was built and kicked off the cave's history of a continuous offering with a beautiful view for not just the fact of the matter, but it became open to the public and was listed in the National Register of Historic Places NRHP in 1991.
+In 1842, the church was built and kicked off the cave's history of offering beautiful views, and in 1991 was opened up to the public after being listed in the National Register of Historic Places NRHP.